 (845) 452-1110 ext.
-3400 TTY: (845) 790-5919 Fax: (845) 452-7298 www.familyservicesny.org l do not know what would have happened in my situation without the support and advocacy of (CVSS).
-The therapy was a life changer and settled most of my fears, flashbacks, and nightmares after the assault.
-Life has drastically improved thanks
+3400 TTY: (845) 790-5919 Fax: (845) 452-7298 www.familyservicesny.org

-Founded in 187g, Family Services brings people together to find the support they need, improving their lives and communities, and building a stronger, safer Hudson Valley.
-Our program areas include Behavioral Health Centers, Victim Services, Family Programs, Youth Services, Community Safely, and Prevention, as well as the management of the Family Partnership Center.
+Founded in 1879, Family Services brings people together to find the support they need, improving their lives and communities, and building a stronger, safer Hudson Valley.
+Our program areas include Behavioral Health Centers, Victim Services, Family Programs, Youth Services, Community Safety, and Prevention, as well as the management of the Family Partnership Center.